MrPicklePinosaur/haku/haku-design.md

 For interpolation: 《バリュー》
 Returns a string.

-### I/O

-- minimal I/O: open/close files, read from/write to files, print to stdout

-In addition:
-- map and fold are primitives because I want to give them separate syntax
-- partial application is supported with special syntax
-- function composition operator
-- limited pattern matching with cons on the LHS

 ## Types

 Haku is untyped but I could easily add types as no-adjectives with the "rui" keyword: